hailin-du/Path-to-Data-Science/Chapter 6 Notes.md

 * Total 4 key-value pairs
 * Python **does not care** the **order** of pair

-## 6.2.3 Create a Empty Dictionary First
+## 6.2.3 Create an Empty Dictionary First
-* Sometime we need to create a empty dictionary first
+* Sometimes we need to create an empty dictionary first
 * Then we add key and value step by step
 ```python
 alien_0 = {}